eutopia-rising/old-migration/index.md

 coverImage: "20190504_124253.jpg"
 ---

-**All in-person Eutopia Rising events are currently suspended, and we are focusing entirely on online gatherings.**
+We held a first in-person Never Surrender party on April 23, and have started planning for another one on July 30.

 **[Read our latest Coronavirus upate.](https://eutopia-rising.org/blog/2020/03/17/coronavirus-update-2/)**

 * * *